Weathering-Storms/Weathering-Storms/README.md

 In Arduino IDE, click on 'Select Sketch' -> 'Import Library' -> 'Add to Library' (select the zip file)

-Once the software have been installed, connect Arduino Uno to your computer The samples folder of this repository (https://github.com/ibm-messaging/iot-arduino) contains 2 folders, each containing 1 flow –
+Once the software have been installed, connect Arduino Uno to your computer The samples folder of this repository (https://github.com/ibm-messaging/iot-arduino) contains 2, folders each containing 1 flow –
 1. Quickstart flow
 2. Registered flow
 Compile the 2 sketch codes (corresponding to the flows) Depending upon the requirement, push one of the flows to the Arduino device

-1) Modify the AUTHTOKEN in the sketch code
-2) Modify the MS_PROXY, in the sketch code, by providing the values in the following format "uguhsp.messaging.internetofthings.ibmcloud.com", by replacing "uguhsp" with your organization
-3) Modify the CLIENT_ID, in the sketch code, by providing the values in the following format "d:uguhsp:iotsample-arduino:00aabbccde03", by replacing "aabbccde03" with the Device Id and "uguhsp" with the organization and "iotsample-arduino" with the device type that you entered when creating the device.
-4) Use mqttpublisher / mqttsubscriber to publish and subscribe the commands / events sent to / received from the Arduino Uno
-5) Modify the mac Address (given in the sample as { 0x00, 0xAA, 0xBB, 0xCC, 0xDE, 0x03 } ) by the MAC Address of the Ethernet shield.
-This applies only for Arduino Uno, no change required in Arduino Yun sketch.

 ### Connection with IBM Watson IoT Platform